Have you ever looked at a neighbor’s lawn and wondered how they’ve managed to get such a beautiful lawn?

 Often overlooked, I can bet my bottom dollar that a large amount of lawn problems have been caused by lack of aeration – including bare patches and weed infestation.

-Aerating is a process that loosens compacted soil – which can be especially dense after holding the weight of snow for months, with heavy foot traffic, or if it’s never been aerated before.
+Aerating is a process that loosens compacted soil – which can be especially dense after holding the weight of snow for months, with heavy foot traffic and drought after summer, or if it’s never been aerated before.

-If the soil is too compact, water, nutrients, grass seeds, fertilizer, and weed killers will have a hard time penetrating to the root system – and where they’re needed the most.
+But if the soil part of your lawn is too compact, water, nutrients, grass seeds, fertilizer, and weed killers will have a hard time penetrating to the grass root system – and where they’re needed the most.

 If it goes in silky smooth – you should be okay.
 If you meet any kind of resistance at all – you need to aerate.